Frequently Asked Questions

 My Louisiana Resale Certificate approval letter states, “Purchases for use or consumption are still taxable and you must pay tax at the time of purchase.”
 What does this mean?

 Only purchases for resale can be purchased without payment of the state sales tax.
-Purchases for the use of the business are still subject to state tax, including items withdrawn from resale inventory for business use.
+Purchases that are used by the business are still subject to state sales/use tax, including items withdrawn from resale inventory for business use.
 If no state sales tax was paid at the time of purchase, sales/use tax is due on the value of the item withdrawn from resale inventory.
-For example: an office supply store withdraws paper from the resale inventory for use in the store manager’s office.
-It would owe the state sales/use tax of 4% because the paper was “used” by the business and not resold to a customer.
+For example: an office supply store withdraws copy paper from the resale inventory for use in the store manager’s printer.
+The office supply store would owe the state sales/use tax at the rate of 4.45% because the paper was “used” by the office supply store and was not resold to a customer.

 Used motor vehicle dealers cannot use the Louisiana Resale Certificate to purchase parts or repair services that will become a component and integral part of vehicles held for resale.
-Used motor vehicle dealers must use the Vehicle Dealer Purchases of Parts and Services for Vehicles for Resale (R-1311) exemption certificate to document their exempt status.
-Holders of the R-1311 can use the certificate to purchase tangible personal property or repair services that will become components of vehicles for resale exempt from state sales tax.
+Used motor vehicle dealers must use Form R-1311, Vehicle Dealer Purchases of Parts and Services for Vehicles for Resale exemption certificate to document their exempt status.
+Holders of Form R-1311 can use the certificate to purchase tangible personal property or repair services that will become components of vehicles for resale exempt from state sales tax.

-In order to receive a R-1311, used motor vehicle dealers must submit a completed Resale Certificate Application for Used Vehicle Dealer Purchases of Parts and Services (R-1393), along with a copy of the applicant’s current Louisiana Recreational and Used Motor Vehicle and Parts Commission license, to the Special Programs Division, Louisiana Department of Revenue, P.O.
-Box 66362, Baton Rouge, LA 70821-6362.
+In order to receive Form R-1311, used motor vehicle dealers must submit a completed Form R-1393, Resale Certificate Application for Used Vehicle Dealer Purchases of Parts and Services, along with a copy of the applicant’s current Louisiana Recreational and Used Motor Vehicle and Parts Commission license, to the Special Tax Programs, Louisiana Department of Revenue, P.O.
+Box 4998, Baton Rouge, LA 70821-4998.
+Applications may also be submitted by fax to: (225) 237-6762.

 top of page